 Don’t just speak – listen too

 Social platforms are an exceptionally powerful listening tool, and should be used as such.
 Listen to what your customers are saying about you and in general – paying attention to what your target market are talking about helps you keep aware of what your audience is interested in, and presents you with even more opportunities to get your brand out there.
-You can then use this knowledge to offer opinions in online interactions, get involved on appropriate hashtags and it may even help inspire your next big campaign idea.
+You can then use this knowledge to offer opinions in online interactions, get involved on appropriate hashtags, research local customers and it may even help inspire your next big campaign idea.